maxkoda-cpu/Secret-Monero-Bridge-CLI/README.md

   ./smbridge-linux w -w <secret_wallet_address> -a <withdrawal_amount> -m <monero_wallet_address>

+  Use the -p (--passphrase) option if your keyring requires a passphrase for access.

 **This pre-release code is for broader testing purposes.
 Report any issues to smb@i2pmail.org**